 The big day for Goslin and Judge helped the Senators maintain a four-game lead over the second-place Athletics.
 The Senators remained in first place as late as July 12 and ended with 94 wins in 1930.
 It wasn’t enough: Washington finished second, eight games behind Connie Mack’s Philadelphia Athletics.

 In the 19th Century, Paul Hines and Jerry Denny became the first two players to hit back-to-back homers in a game.
 Playing for Indianapolis, they did so in a June 14, 1989, National League game.
 At the time, bats with one flat side were allowed.
 Pitchers threw 50 feet from home plate but could move around a pitcher’s box that was 4 feet by 5 feet six inches.
 Down the lines at the Indianapolis ballpark, the fences were 286 feet to left and 261 to right from home plate.

 Since Goslin and Judge, back-to-back home runs have been hit twice in a game by the same two batters more than two dozen times.
 Two Brooklyn batters — Johnny Frederick and Babe Herman — did it for the first time in the N.L. a week after Goslin and Judge did it in the A.L.
 It happened 10 more times through 1972, then didn’t happen again for nearly 20 years.

 The most unusual instance of back-to-back homers by the same batters twice in a game happened on May 2, 2002, when Bret Boone and Mike Cameron of the Mariners did it twice in same inning.

-My longer version of this appears with the Games Project essays on SABR.org.
+A longer version of this appears as my Games Project essay on SABR.org.